ember-learn/ember-blog/content/the-ember-times-issue-188.md

 👋 Emberistas! 🐹

 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>
-Handle audios in Octane with `ember-stereo` 🎵,
-Twitter Thread: Ember is Data First 🐦,
+Reactively handle audios in Octane with `ember-stereo` 🎵, Twitter Thread: Ember is Data First 🐦,

 ---